Use this freezer inventory printable to keep track of what’s in the freezer. Save money by stocking up on meat and produce without any waste.

 Disclosure: This blog contains affiliate links.
 As an Amazon Associate and member of other affiliate programs, Keri Houchin earns a commission from qualifying purchases at no additional cost to you.

 My in-laws bought us a chest freezer for Christmas one year.
-It’s been a lifesaver and probably saved us thousands of dollars on groceries over the past five years.
+It’s been a lifesaver and probably saved us quite a bit of money on groceries over the years.

 What isn’t helpful is when I think we have chicken, but there’s none when I go to get some out of the freezer.
 Or I buy fresh bell peppers on sale to chop and freeze, then find a bag already in there.